 An Amazon Prime membership with all the trimmings comes with a 30-day free trial.
 You can see what it feels like to binge all the shows you want while swimming in free shipping.
 If you're a student, this trial jumps to six months, and after that, your costs are slashed by 50 percent.
 Anyone know how to impersonate a student?

 While the streaming service does feature ads, they are Amazon-branded.
 This means they won't be completely irrelevant, and at the same time, they are easily skippable.
+You'll be able to AirPlay with Prime Video, just not Chromecast because of Amazon's ongoing feud with Google.
+In the same vein, Picture in Picture isn't supported on Android, either.

 Amazon Prime Video is in no way perfect.
 The issues on both platforms can be pretty frustrating, but it does have the largest video library on the list, and the extra perks that a Prime membership includes are enough to secure the service a third place spot here.